Tom Lancashire: Biography

 In 2012, he competed at the European Championships, he competed in the 1500 metres, finishing tenth in his heat and failing to qualify for the final.

 In 2014, after almost two years out of the sport through injury and illness, he finished fourth in the 5000 meters at the British Championships as he looked to step up to that distance in the future.

 In 2015, he competed at the British Indoor Championships, coming third in the 3000 meters.
 This meant that he qualified for the European Indoor Championships over 3000 meters.
 He ran in the second heat, finishing eleventh and failing to qualify for the final.
 He also competed at the British Athletics Championships in the 1500 meters, making it through the heats to come sixth in a time of 3:51.78.
 Also that year he competed over the short course in the Great Edinburgh International Cross Country, being the first Briton to finish, and finishing fifth overall.

 In 2016, he began his outdoor season at an IAAF World Challenge meeting, the Golden Spike in Ostrava over the 1500 meters.
 He ran 3:39.95 to come ninth.
 He also competed at the Diamond League in Birmingham, over 1500 meters.
 He ran 3:37.77 to come tenth.
 At the end of the year Lancashire made an agreement to be trained by Steve Cram after splitting from his previous coach Steve Vernon.

+In 2025, Tom was honoured to be invited onto the prestigious Klunge tour as there first ever Olympian.
+Although the tour is already full of the great and good of Harwood and surrounding areas.
+They saw the chance to secure the services of a true Olympic great was an opportunity they couldn’t pass up.
+A chance Sir Tom of Lancashire was more than happy snap up.
+After his first event he described the Klunge as the cream of the crop and he was just honoured to be on the same course as such greats as Gregg Wrigley a man with more metal than most and not just his wrists.
+Tom was once heard saying “wow he’s able to play with those thumbs, he’s just a marvel” about fellow tour member Gareth Stone who’s has the thumbs of a small child.
+Whilst he was dubious at first when he realised the anger of one member Micheal Stone was something he’d never seen before, he knew he needed to be involved with this tour.
+He’s been quoted at saying “As long I win before Phil Bridge then it’ll all be worth it”.
+As Phil is now 25 years in without a sniff, I think Sir Tom will be just fine.